 - The U.S. citizen petitioner, must file an Alien fiancée Petition, Form I-129F, to bring his or her spouse and spouse’s children to the U.S. to complete processing for Permanent Resident status.

 Final Processing for a K-3 Visa at a U.S. Embassy or Consulate

 When the USCIS approves your petition, and the National Visa Center (NVC) has done the required security checks, then the NVC will forward the petition to a relevant U.S. embassy near your spouse for final processing of his or her K-3 visa.

 Maria Jones Law Firm: Helping Spouses Reunite

-The Scottsdale Immigration lawyers at Maria Jones Law Firm can help you rejoin your spouse and children in a rapid time frame.
+The Phoenix Deportation lawyers at Maria Jones Law Firm can help you rejoin your spouse and children in a rapid time frame.
 Call today at 602.626.3296 to learn more.